menu

 Overall, Williamson’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-As is often the case in a small city, Williamson doesn't have a public transportation system that people use for their commute.
+Williamson is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics